aymanshoity/Apex-Kare-Estates-Client/README.md

 Server Side Github Repository Link:https://github.com/programming-hero-web-course1/b8a12-server-side-aymanshoity

-We have buit an website on Building Management
+We have built an website on Building Management

 Let us think that my owner has  a building in Gulshan and want me to build a website We named the website as Apex-Kare-Estates